django-cms/django-cms-quickstart/user-guide/source/tutorial/08-publishing.rst

 With many versions being available, it sometimes is difficult to keep track of changes.
 You can visually compare two versions by

-* Either selecting two versions in the manage versions dialog and the chosing the "Compare versions" from the actions dropdown and hitting "Go".
+* Either selecting two versions in the manage versions dialog and the choosing the "Compare versions" from the actions dropdown and hitting "Go".
 * From the Version menu

 An example of a visual comparison is shown here: